The Narcissus in early November 2018. The 37-foot-long

 Lary Shaffer cutting one of the rough mahogany "eyebrows"

-"halves" closer to the measurement lines prior to shaping.
+"halves" closer to the measurement lines before shaping.

 Lary Shaffer also cut the long mahogany bottom rails